prajwel/curvit/docs/install.rst

 Requirements
 ------------

 Curvit has the following requirements.
 If you have an older version of Python and is new to the language, I recommend that you install the `Anaconda Distribution`_.
-It installs Python in a user directory without requiring root permissions and will work on Linux, MacOS, and Windows.
+It installs Python in a user directory without requiring root permissions and will work on Linux, macOS, and Windows.

 .. _Anaconda Distribution: https://www.anaconda.com/products/individual